Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

 Blue

 Penicillium expansum is the strain that would cause blue velvet or powdery textured growth on mozzarella cheese, it is the same strain that gives blue cheese its color, and it again can produce mycotoxins which can cause health complaints in some individuals.
+Harmless varieties of penicilium are commonly added to blue cheese and other types in order to produce their characteristic blue veining and flavor profiles.

 Pink

 Yes, molds have the ability to produce mycotoxins as a defense mechanism whenever they are disturbed or feel threatened.
+It is also highly likely the cheese may have become rancid, and so could have a large amount of bacteria present that could lead to food poisoning symptoms.

-- Nausea
+• Nausea

-- Vomiting
+• Vomiting

-- Gastrointestinal discomfort
+• Gastrointestinal discomfort

-- Diarrhea
+• Diarrhea

-- Breathlessness
+• Breathlessness

-- Skin irritation
+• Skin irritation

 Even in otherwise healthy individuals, these symptoms can present if the amount of mold ingested or inhaled was significant enough.

-The other factor to consider is that often mold and bacteria grow under the same circumstances, so there is a very real danger that a large buildup of bacteria could also have formed on the mozzarella at the same time as mold.
+The other factor to consider is that often fungi and bacteria grow under the same circumstances, so there is a very real danger that a large buildup of bacteria could also have formed on the mozzarella at the same time as mold.

 How to keep mozzarella cheese from molding